hashicorp/nomad/website/source/api/search.html.md

   matches might be "abcd", or "aabb".
 - `Context` `(string: <required>)` - Defines the scope in which a search for a prefix operates.
-Contexts can be: "jobs", "evals", "allocs", "nodes", "deployment" or an empty string, in which every context will be searched for the identifier.
+Contexts can be: "jobs", "evals", "allocs", "nodes", "deployment" or "all", where "all" means every context will be searched.

 ### Sample Payload (for a specific context)